-Ford Kuga Plug-In Hybrid practicality & boot space
+Ford Kuga Plug-In Hybrid boot space & seating

 Ford claims best-in-class rear legroom for the Kuga and it’s hard to argue, as there's loads of space for adults in the back